Discover more from Statitudes

 Billups received MVP votes in four different seasons.
 His best showing came in 2005-06, when he finished fifth in the balloting and earned 15 first-place votes.

-Billups was selected to five All-Star Games, a good but not great total.
-There are 24 other retired players with exactly five All-Star selections, and a little over half — 13 to be exact — are in the Hall of Fame.
+Billups was selected to play in five All-Star Games, a good but not overly impressive total.
+There are 25 eligible players with exactly five All-Star selections; 18 of them are Hall of Famers and seven are not.
+The seven who are not are:

 Yes, with a talented supporting cast.
 Billups was not the type of player who could put a team on his back and carry them to the Finals, but there are very few players in NBA history you can say that about.